 Media.net is a decent ad network for publishers of all sizes.
 It is the second most recognizable ad network after AdSense in terms of a single ad server.

 It is best for premium content publishers with English-speaking audiences.
-Catchy contextual ad designs inspire people to click on the ads.
+Catchy contextual ad designs inspire people to click.

-Not only that, but Media.net monetizes websites with header bidding and one-tag monetization.
+Additionally, Media.net monetizes websites through header bidding and one-tag monetization.
 Provides high-quality display ads with broad buyer channels.

 Publishers require high-quality traffic of over 10,000 monthly visits from the US, Canada, the UK, Australia, New Zealand, and other English-speaking regions.